Mathephor-CeJi/mathephor-ceji.github.io/README.md

 2. _A bilinear fermionic form formula,_ with Shuai Guo and Chenglang Yang.
 In preparation.

-3. _A generalization of the Witten conjecture through spectral curve,_ with Shuai Guo and Qingsheng Zhang.
-In preparation.
+3. _A generalization of the Witten conjecture through spectral curve,_ with Shuai Guo and Qingsheng Zhang. [_arXiv:2309.12271_](https://arxiv.org/abs/2309.12271)

 ## Teaching and Services